PacificBiosciences/IsoSeq/docs/umi/isoseq-bcstats.md

 4. Number of unique molecular barcodes matching this barcode
 5. Whether the barcode is Group/Cell barcode or a Molecular Barcode/UMI

-This tool should be run after `isoseq3 correct` to get the `rc` tag, which indicates which reads come from real cells (as opposed to ambient RNA).
+This tool should be run after `isoseq3 correct`.

 ```bash